MohamedKartit/ulauncher-translator/README.md

-# Disclaimer!
+# Translator Extension for Ulauncher (Ulauncher v5 Support)

-Attention!
-This extension works only with ULauncher v4.
+## Disclaimer

-Someone needs to fork this repo, then upgrade the extension (to Python 3), so it will work with ULauncher v5.
+This extension was originally created for Ulauncher v4.
+However, this fork has been updated and upgraded to be compatible with Ulauncher v5 and Python 3.

-Corresponding issues are opened and could be found in the issues list.
-Unfortunately, due to my schedule, I am unable to do it by myself, so I would be glad to anyone, who would do it for ULauncher :)
+If you're using Ulauncher v5 or higher, this version of the extension should work perfectly.
+For users on Ulauncher v4, please refer to the original version of the extension.

-# In two words
+## In Two Words

-Simple translator for https://ulauncher.io/ using translate-shell
+A simple translator extension for [Ulauncher](https://ulauncher.io/) that integrates with [translate-shell](https://github.com/soimort/translate-shell) to provide fast translations right from your desktop.

-# Dependencies
+## Dependencies

-You have to install [translate-shell](https://github.com/soimort/translate-shell).
-Also it should be in your `$PATH` (Copy executeable to /bin/ for example)
+You need to install [translate-shell](https://github.com/soimort/translate-shell).
+The executable must be in your system’s `$PATH` for the extension to work.
+For example, you can copy the executable to `/bin/` or any other directory that’s included in your `$PATH`.